Yagotzirck/quiver_ripper/README.md

 # quiver_ripper
 An archive extractor tool for the DOS game Quiver (1997).

-Pardon the cringey code, but I made this a while ago; though given that it serves its purpose just fine and the fact that it's more or less comprehensible as it is, I think that no refactoring is necessary.
+Apologies for the less than optimal code: this tool was done a while ago and was among my first ripper programs.
+Nonetheless, considering it serves its purpose just fine and is more or less comprehensible as it is, I don't think a rewrite is necessary.

 ## Usage
 	quiver_ripper G.bin
 where G.bin is the game's archive name passed as an argument(in Windows you can also use the drag-and-drop method).
-Once the extractor has done its thing, you should have the extracted resources in a subfolder located in the same path of the archive (if you didn't use the drag-and-drop method, you should see the subfolder's path printed as soon as the extraction is done, just in case).
+Once the extractor has done its thing, you should have the extracted resources in a subfolder located in the same path as the archive (if you didn't use the drag-and-drop method, you should see the subfolder's path printed as soon as the extraction is done, just in case).

 ## Extracted material